 The first goal of this analysis was to determine what would be an acceptable placement for the heat pump units from an acoustical perspective.
-To determine the effects of particular placements of heat pumps within the Gaige Building, ODEON, a geometrical room acoustics modeling software was used.
-Using ODEON, the geometries of the classrooms were modeled in Google SketchUp, and then imported into ODEON.
-Once the file had been brought into ODEON, materials were assigned to the classroom surfaces, and then sources and receivers were placed in the classroom.
-One source was placed in the front center of the room roughly where a instructor would be standing and talking.
-The speaker source was assigned to output a ten second passage of speech, and it was set to a standard talking level with a sound power of 71.0 dB.
-Also, two receiver locations on either side of the room were placed, approximating multiple locations where a student might sit.
-Figure 64 below shows the source and receiver locations.
+Odeon was used to predict the effects of particular placements of heat pumps within the Gaige Building.
+The geometries of the classrooms were modeled in Google SketchUp, and then imported into ODEON.
+The acoustic properties of the classroom's surface finishes were assigned in Odeon, and sources and receivers were placed in the classroom (see Figure 66).
+One source was placed in the front center of the room roughly where an instructor would be standing and talking.
+The speaker source was assigned to output a 10 second passage of speech, and it was set to a standard talking level with a sound power of 71.0 dB.
+Two receiver locations on either side of the room were placed, approximating multiple locations where a student might sit.

-Figure 67: Source location of instructor shown in red, and receiver locations shown in blue, typical classroom
+Figure 66: Source location of instructor shown in red, and receiver locations shown in blue, typical classroom above the classroom ceiling and placing the heat pumps in a small service cabinet that could be created between the two classrooms.